artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/README.md

 ## Exercise 0
-Please reproduce and analyze all the examples provided in the presentation provided above ([Presentation-Lab2](https://drive.google.com/file/d/1LVfQ7ZxzACyaZoCJrFv6PCeGkGhF5cuW/view?usp=sharing)), both in Ripes and RVfpga-Pipeline.
+Reproduce and analyze all the examples provided in the presentation provided above ([Presentation-Lab2](https://drive.google.com/file/d/1LVfQ7ZxzACyaZoCJrFv6PCeGkGhF5cuW/view?usp=sharing)), both in Ripes and RVfpga-Pipeline.
 Verify that the diagrams and CPIs indicated in the presentation match what you get in the simulations.
 You need to simulate the following examples:

 - Ripes: